Creative Ways To Recycle Corrugated Boxes And Find Sustainable Alternatives

 Shrink film offers a significantly lower carbon footprint than corrugated boxes.
 And, while you need a specialized third party to recycle shrink film, there are also biodegradable plant-based shrink films.
 These negate the need for recycling altogether.

 Shrink film can be used to unitize and bundle products.
 These are applications in which shrink film can replace corrugated boxes.
-For some types of products (for example, bottled water) you can avoid boxes completely.
+You can avoid boxes for some types of products (for example, bottled water).

 Now, just as with corrugated cardboard, various complications may occur.
 When attempting to recycle or dispose of shrink film, it may ultimately end up in a landfill.
 While that is not the ideal fate for this material, shrink film takes up much less space than corrugated cardboard.